Abdominal wall inflammation

 There are two major types of peritonitis.
 Primary peritonitis happens when an infection spreads from the blood and lymph nodes to the peritoneum.
-This type of peritonitis is rare -- less than 1% of all cases of peritonitis.
+This type of peritonitis is rare, less than 1% of all cases.

 The more common type of peritonitis, called secondary peritonitis, happens when the infection comes into the peritoneum through a perforation in the abdominal wall.

 Both cases of peritonitis are very serious and can be life threatening if not treated quickly.